GergelyTuri/chronicSleepRecordings/Software/software-guide/export-eeg-emg.md

 ## Exporting an EEG/EMG recording

 This portion of the guide explains how to export a video-EEG experiment in Sirenia Acquisition.
 EEG/EMG data can be exported to an `.edf` format, which can then be analyzed using the MATLAB script, Sirenia software packages, or third-party software.
-Video can be exported to `.avi`, which can be analyzed for XY-movement tracking using third-party software.
+Video can be exported to `.webm`, which can be analyzed for XY-movement tracking using third-party software.

 ### Exporting the EEG/EMG channels